USGS 104b Program

 - Full proposal invitations announced (Mid December).

 - Total funds made available for individual projects through the 104B Program varies from year to year.
-We request a cap of $25,000 of federal funds per project.
+We expect to have approximately $100,000 to fund projects this year.
+We request a cap of $30,000 of federal funds per project.
 One year projects are preferred.
 Two year projects are acceptable, however, second year funding is not guaranteed.
-Any projects requiring two years must be proposed as two separate one year projects (the first year submitted now (FY 2023) and the second year submitted next year for FY 2024).
+Any projects requiring two years must be proposed as two separate one year projects (the first year submitted now (FY 2024) and the second year submitted next year for FY 2025).

 - Federal funds must be matched at least 1:1 with non-federal dollars (every $1 federal funds requested must be matched with $2 from non-federal funds).